Dr Brett Rogers - Specialist Cataract Surgeon

 - Brett obtained his MBChB Medical Degree at the University of Otago in Dunedin.

-- After working for many years at Southland Hospital, treating a wide range of eye conditions and performing numerous cataract, eyelid, glaucoma, squint and other eye operations, Brett has worked for some years in a full-time private capacity at his "SOUTHERN CATARACT SURGEONS" private rooms, specialising in Cataract Surgery.
+- After working as an Eye Specialist at Southland Hospital for many years, treating a wide range of eye conditions and performing thousands of operations for cataracts, eyelid problems, glaucoma, squint, and many other eye conditions, Brett has since worked for some years in a full-time private capacity at his "SOUTHERN CATARACT SURGEONS" private rooms, specialising in Cataract Surgery.

 - For his Queenstown, Arrowtown, Wanaka & his Central Otago patients, from Alexandra, Cromwell & Clyde, Brett holds Cataract Clinics at the Queenstown Medical Centre, where he provides both cataract assessments and cataract follow-up visits for his cataract patients.
 Cataract patients only need to travel out of town for the Cataract operation itself, with preoperative assessment and postoperative visits at his Queenstown clinics.